slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
 -- Lao Tzu [-571]*

-> *"He who does not desire power is fit to hold it."
--- Plato [-427]*

-> *"An army of sheep led by a lion is better than an army of lions led by a sheep."
--- Alexander the great [-357]*

-> *"Raise your words, not your voice.
-It is rain that grows flowers not thunders."
--- Rumi [1207]*

 Leaders are team makers.
 There are no bad teams, only bad leaders.

 Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
 Leadership is based on emotional intelligence, people don’t follow robots, they follow the strongest person.
 The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Leadership is the ability to locate yourself.